atre/it-for-kids/docs/README.md

 ### About IT

-> *Your microwave's drivers written in Java*
+> *Your microwave's drivers are written in Java*

 - #### IT in everyday life
   - Internet and phone addiction for parents
   - Constant internet access as a life-changing factor

 - #### 'Hidden' IT
-  - All the stuff around you has some software, it's like soul man
+  - All the stuff around you has some software
   - Many possibilities to grow - you can develop microwaves or space rockets

 - #### Understanding of `progress importance`
   - 5, 10, 20 yearn ago and NOW, what will be in 5 years?
   - IT is the future
-    - About current news like frying cars etc.
+    - About current news like flying cars etc.
   - Great possibilities to research
     - Land of discovery
-    - You can create a robot who build another robot who build stuff anyone never built before!
+    - You can create a robot who can build another robot who can build stuff anyone never built before!
 [Don't do it though](https://en.wikipedia.org/wiki/Grey_goo)
   - Being `progressive` is a must-have nowadays

 - #### People of IT